openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 A single request is encoded as an RLP list:
 `[ID, [input_0, input_1, ...]]`

+A response is encoded similarly:
+`[ID, [output_0, output_1, ...]]`

-The ID is purely for the purposes of discerning each request type.
+The ID is purely for the purposes of discerning each request and response type.

 Inputs are either "fixed" or "loose".
 Loose inputs may be an *output back-reference*, which is a tuple containing two items: